 FAQs You Need to Read Before Concrete Resurfacing With X-Bond

 X-Bond Microcement is commonly specified for concrete resurfacing; that is, overlaying old or damaged concrete.
-Whether you're a homeowner, architect, or contractor, this guide tackles the most common issues, myths, and FAQs we see again and again.
+Whether you're a homeowner, architect, or contractor, this guide tackles the most common issues, myths, and questions we see again and again.
 If you’re doing some research into concrete resurfacing with microcement, here's what you need to know.

 When Not to Use Microcement